aotemissov/Global_Optimization_with_Random_Embeddings/README.md

 ### 1 Introduction

+This page contains the descriptions and numerical testing of the REGO (Random Embeddings for Global Optimization) and X-REGO algorithms proposed and analysed in these two papers ([Cartis & Otemissov (2020)](https://arxiv.org/abs/2003.09673) and [Cartis et al. (2020)](https://arxiv.org/abs/2009.10446)).

+This research uses the ideas of dimensionality reduction prominent in the machine learning community and adapts it for global optimization.
+Our approach is based on the techniques presented in [Wang et al., 2016](https://arxiv.org/abs/1301.1942) for Bayesian Optimization.

+#### Acknowledgements

+This project was funded and supported by the Alan Turing Insitute under The Engineering and Physical Sciences Research Council (EPSRC) grant EP/N510129/1 and the Turing Project Scheme (PI: [Coralia Cartis](https://www.maths.ox.ac.uk/people/coralia.cartis)) and by the National Physical Laboratory.

 ### 1.1 Outline

+- Section 1.2 contains the backgorund of global optimization (and its challenges) with references to important works in the field.
+- Section 1.3 gives the overview of our research and provides a brief literature review.
+- Section 2 introduces two dimensionality reduction frameworks (REGO and X-REGO)
+- Section 3 decribes the numerical experiments we conducted to test the effectiveness of REGO and X-REGO.
+	- Section 3.1 formally outlines the REGO and X-REGO algorithms and proposes different variants of X-REGO.
+	- Section 3.2 provides the test set of functions used in the experiments.
+	- Section 3.3 describes the global otimization solvers we used in combination with the two frameworks.
+	- Section 3.4 briefly describes the [Dolan and More](https://link.springer.com/article/10.1007/s101070100263)'s performance profile for comparing different algorithms.
+	- Section 3.5 describes how our uploaded code is organized.

 ### 1.2 Global Optimization background
 Global optimization is a task of determining the most extreme value of a function over a predefined domain.
 Global optimization has a broad range of applications; examples include portfolio man- agement, protein structure prediction, engineering design, object packing, curve fitting, climate modelling and many more.
 Unlike local optimization, where one is satisfied with minimizers over a neighbourhood,